ulf1/sentence-embedding-evaluation-german/README.md

 ## Downstream tasks
+The available downstream tasks are listed in the table below.
+If you that think that a dataset is missing and should be added, please [open an issue](https://github.com/ulf1/sentence-embedding-evaluation-german/issues/new).

 | task | type | text type | lang | \#train | \#test | target | info |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|